 DWAI- Combination explained

-Similar to other first, second, and third offenses, driving while ability impaired by a combination of alcohol and drugs is a serious offense.
+Similar to other first, second, and third offenses, driving while impaired by a combination of alcohol and drugs is a serious offense.
 A first offense is a misdemeanor with penalties that mirror a first offense DWI conviction.
-Accordingly, the subsequent offenses mirror DWI and DWAI-Drug offenses and are felonies.
+Penalties may increase with subsequent convictions, but will not automatically result in a felony offense.
+The courts will examine cases based on the specific facts and prior driving history.

 KCS Law has years of experience with DWAI-Drug charges and the persistence and diligence to guide clients towards the best possible conclusion to their matter.
-Many avenues of defense could alleviate the burden of a conviction or have the charges dismissed altogether.
+Many avenues of defense could alleviate the burden of a conviction or result in a more favorable resolution when possible.
 Call KCS Law for a consultation.